averyhouse/Assassery/README.md

 To compile the frontend, use `npm run dev` in frontend.

 To launch the site on localhost:8000, run `pipenv shell` and `python manage.py runserver`.

+Testing Facebook integration requires a secure web URL for the Assassery Messenger bot.
+You can use [Ngrok](https://ngrok.com/) and pass the url (`<url>/messenger/api`) to the Assassery bot.

+API keys and such are stored in a file called `vars.py` at the top level of the project.
+It is not in the repository: contact me personally if you need them.